Ace the job interview!

 When collecting accomplishments for a job search, consider the key areas of competency required for success in the position you are seeking.
 What are the key components of your job?
 You should be able to identify accomplishments directly related to this expertise.

-To come up with accomplishments, take a look at your past performance reviews and think about any awards or recognition you’ve received.
+To think of your accomplishments, take a look at your past performance reviews and think about any awards or recognition you’ve received.
+It may even lead you to start building your own professional portfolio.

 The most important part of the accomplishment is outlining your results.
 To be most effective, however, you also need to provide context for your accomplishment.
 There are several different formats to do this.